sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 A lot of Indian business communities picked their surname from their place of origin.
 While its not based on the occupational but still should be part of this list.
 **Aggarwal** came ‘from Agar or Agroha’, Ahluwalia ‘from Ahlu’, Irani ‘from Iran’, Lad ‘from southern Gujarat’, and Mathur ‘from Mathura’.
 Many of the Marwadis picked their name based on this like Jhunjhunwala, Singhania, etc. So did the Khatris, Arora came from Aror (now Rohri, in Sind, Pakistan).

 Pancholi, is a community who came from the Panchal region.
+Khambhata is from Gulf of Khambhat, or Khambaj.
 ### Others
 Dhawan on the name of a clan in the Khatri (‘member of the warrior caste’ who later got into business) community.
 It is popularly believed to mean ‘runner’, ‘messenger’, from Sanskrit /dhāv-/‘to run’.